aronfischer/top_curriculum/javascript/react-js/hooks.md

 You can also completely leave out the dependency array, this way the useEffect hook runs anytime the component is updated, **AND** after the initial render.
 This is the difference to the `componentDidUpdate` lifecycle method, because it also runs after the initial render.
 This way it would be equal to a `componentDidMount` and `componenDidUpdate` method combined.

-So far so good, but there is more we have to talk about.
+So far so good.
+But there is more we have to talk about.
 The return statement we are adding to our useEffect is acually a `componentWillUnmount`.
 Whaaat?
-Yes you heard right.
+Yes you heard that right.

 ```
 return () => {